CornellNLP/CS4300_Flask_template/README.md

 Enter your Heroku credentials:
 Email: <YOUR EMAIL>
 Password: <YOUR PASSWORD>
+# This create logic might be deprecated so
+# navigate to Heroku Dashboard and create app manually
 $ heroku create <YOUR_WEBSITE_NAME>
 $ git push heroku master
 ```